Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: Supermassive Star Growth

 An SMS could form at the center of the halo through a direct-collapse pathway in which H$_2$ cooling is suppressed, allowing the gas to collapse monolithically and feed the protostar at an accretion rate of $\sim0.1\,M_\odot\,\text{yr}^{-1}$~\cite{Hosokawa_2013}.
 The star will continue to grow until it reaches $\approx 10^5\,M_\odot$, at which point general-relativistic instability triggers direct collapse to a BH~\cite{Hosokawa_2013,Chon_2018,Umeda_2016}.
 The growth timescale of the star, $t_{\rm growth}=10^6\,$yr, is much longer than both its characteristic hydrodynamical timescale and the dynamical timescale of the DM halo at the star's radius $t_{\rm dyn}=\sqrt{(3\pi)/(32\bar{\rho})}\sim10^3\,$yr, where $\bar{\rho}$ is the average density of the NFW for radii smaller than the star's radius.
 In the following we can then safely assume an adiabatic evolution for the system.

 We approximate the interior of the pre-collapse star as having uniform density.
-This is a fair approximation, particularly for $r\lesssim0.1\,R_\star $, where $R_\star $ is the stellar radius (as shown in Fig.~3 of Ref.~\cite{Hosokawa_2013}) and ensures consistency when employing the OS model to describe the direct collapse.
+This is a reasonable approximation, particularly for radii $r \lesssim 0.1,R_\star$, as shown in Fig.~3 of Ref.~\cite{Hosokawa_2013}, where $R_\star$ denotes the stellar radius.
+This choice also ensures consistency with the Oppenheimer–Snyder model used to describe the direct collapse.
 Motivated by the results of Ref.~\cite{Hosokawa_2013}, we fix the stellar density to $\rho_s = 1\,\mathrm{g\,cm^{-3}}$ and determine $R_\star $ such that the star’s mass at collapse is $M = 10^5\,M_\odot$.
 The SMS is then modeled as an isotropic perfect fluid star whose metric solves the Tolman–Oppenheimer–Volkoff equation~\cite{Oppenheimer:1939ne}):

 with the enclosed mass $m(r)=M[\min(r,R_\star )/R_\star ]^3$, and

 Since the adiabatic invariants are conserved, we compute the distribution function of the DM after the SMS formation using the method developed in Ref. \cite{1972GReGr...3...63P,1995ApJ...440..554Q} and adopted in Refs.~\cite{Gondolo_1999,Bertone_2025}, or more precisely its general-relativistic extension~\cite{Sadeghian_2013,Ferrer:2017xwm}.